YaBoiBreezy/python-sha-256-bit-arrays/README.md

 ## Acknowledgments

-Big thanks to this blog for giving a setp by step runthrough, troubleshooting would have been even more horrible without it: <br/>
+Big thanks to this blog for giving a step by step walkthrough, troubleshooting would have been even more horrible without it: <br/>
 https://blog.boot.dev/cryptography/how-sha-2-works-step-by-step-sha-256/